 Bonfire Night or Guy Fawkes Night is celebrated every year on 5 November.
 The tradition of lighting bonfires celebrates the failure of a conspiracy to blow up King James I and Parliament on 5 November 1605.
 It also keeps alive the ancient Celtic Samhain fire festival of late October and early November.

 Following the failure of the Gunpowder Plot, 5 November was declared a national day of thanksgiving.
 It has been traditionally marked with bonfires, fireworks and parades.
 Effigies of one of the conspirators, Guy Fawkes, are burned on the bonfires.
-It was common for children to display their home-made ‘Guys’ in the street and asking passers-by for ‘Penny for the Guy’ to collect money to buy fireworks for the big night.
+It was common for children to display their homemade ‘Guys’ in the street and ask passers-by for ‘Penny for the Guy’ to collect money to buy fireworks for the big night.